-Candidates for admission should demonstrate a level of performance in curricular and extracurricular areas that indicates they will be able to compete successfully in a competitive academic environment.
+Candidates for admission should demonstrate a level of performance in curricular and extracurricular areas that indicates they will be able to succeed in a competitive academic environment.
 In the selection of students, careful attention is given to the ability of each candidate as evidenced by academic records and the results of entrance tests as well as by character and personality.
 The University attempts to select students who are committed to scholarship and who have shown a willingness to become involved in their expressed interest areas.
 In determining whether to accept a candidate, the University considers

-- · secondary school record - college record (required for transfer candidates) - recommendations from school officials and other persons who have information pertinent to the candidate's probable success at Northwestern - results of required or recommended tests (All candidates must submit the Scholastic Assessment Test [SAT] Reasoning Test or the American College Test [ACT] Plus Writing.
+- · Secondary school record - College record (required for transfer candidates) - · Recommendations from school officials and other persons who have information pertinent to the candidate's probable success at Northwestern - Results of required or recommended tests (All candidates must submit the Scholastic Assessment Test [SAT] Reasoning Test or the American College Test [ACT] Plus Writing.
 Candidates for certain special admission programs and all home-schooled applicants must submit the SAT Subject Tests specified in the following sections.
-SAT Subject Tests are recommended for other candidates.) - music audition (required of Bienen School of Music candidates) - the candidate's statements on the application and other evidence of special skills, such as writing, art, music, mathematics, and science, or of special accomplishments in extracurricular areas of interest - any other information received by the University that bears on the candidate's readiness for study at Northwestern
+SAT Subject Tests are recommended for other candidates.) - Music audition (required of Bienen School of Music candidates) - · Candidate's statements on the application regarding special skills, such as writing, art, music, mathematics, and science, or special accomplishments in extracurricular areas of interest - Any other information received by the University that bears on the candidate's readiness for study at Northwestern